 - Professional reference: One letter from someone who has observed the applicant's interest in film archiving and skills related to preservation work.

-- Applicants must provide a ten to twenty page writing sample demonstrating their ability to write a substantial analysis of film, literature, or critical theory.
+- Applicants must provide a ten to twenty page writing sample (such as an essay from undergraduate or previous graduate coursework) demonstrating their ability to write a substantial analysis of film, literature, or critical theory.

 - An official transcript showing the date of conferral of degrees